stoodder/finchjs/README.md

 	Finch.call("/user/stoodder")
 	> Looking up user stoodder

+#What about query string parameters, how do those work?
+Query string parameters appear at the and of a uri with the following pattern:

+	?key1=val1&key2=val2

+Finch handles these similarly to inline parameters.
+For exmaple, pretend we had the following route set up:

+	Finch.route "/home", (params) ->
+		console.log("hello = \"#{params.hello}\"")

+...
+And we called ...

+	Finch.call "/home?hello=world"

+...
+We would get the following output

+	> hello = "world"

+**NOTE** Inline query parameters will always overwrite querystring query parameters

+Example:

+	Finch.route "/home/news/:newsId", (params) ->
+		console.log("Called news id #{params.newsId}")

+	Finch.call "/home/news/33?newsId=666"
+	> Called news id 33

 ### What's a parent route?
 A parent route is a route that is called before a child route is called.